Edited by Nataly Bogorad

-The Shotcut video editor is another great tool to consider.
+The Shotcut video editor is another free alternative to consider.
+This is a good Movie Maker equivalent for Windows 10.
 It's a cross-platform open-source video editor that uses an appealing and smooth interface.
 You can use a variety of dockable panels and see many different details about your video, including media properties, filter panels, encoding panels, and job queues.
 You can also view playlists and recent files using a thumbnail view, along with your search history.
 Importing files is also easy using a drag-and-drop operation.

 Shotcut ultimately gives you plenty of great tools to use to create videos in many different formats.

 - Intuitive and easy-to-use interface

 - Gives you the ability to export videos in a wide range of formats using FFMPEG in HD and up to 60fps

 - Can get too technical for new inexperienced users

 - Specifications are high and may be difficult to meet

 You can get right into video editing with the Avidemux editor.
 This is a good Movie Maker equivalent for Windows 10.
 While the Avidemux program features a simple and bare-bones interface, it does what it advertises.
 There aren't a whole lot of options when it comes to video editing via the interface, but one area in which this software shines is the video codec options.
 You can also choose from many filters, and the tool makes it easy to trim your videos.
 Apart from Windows 10, you can use this tool on Mac OS X, BSD, and Linux.

 - Plenty of filter options and video codecs

 - A general lack of versatile editing options